Palestinians say Israeli fire kills 5 near aid sites. Israel says it fired warning shots

 Hamas has said it will only release the remaining hostages in return for Palestinian prisoners, a lasting ceasefire and an Israeli withdrawal from Gaza.
 Talks mediated by the U.S., Egypt and Qatar have been deadlocked for months.

-Israel has recovered dozens of bodies, including three in recent days, and rescued eight living hostages during the war.

-Israel's military campaign has killed over 54,800 Palestinians, according to Gaza's Health Ministry.
-It says women and children make up most of the dead but does not say how many civilians or combatants were killed.
-Israel says it has killed over 20,000 militants, without providing evidence.
+Israel's military campaign has killed more than 54,800 Palestinians, according to Gaza's Health Ministry.
+It says women and children make up most of the dead, but doesn't say how many civilians or combatants were killed.
+Israel says it has killed more than 20,000 militants, without providing evidence.

 The war has destroyed vast areas of Gaza and displaced around 90% of its population.

-Chehayeb reported from Beirut.
-Associated Press writer Melanie Lidman in Tel Aviv, Israel, contributed to this report.
+Kareem Chehayeb reported from Beirut.
+Melanie Lidman contributed to this report from Tel Aviv, Israel.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war

-Note: EDITOR’S NOTE — This article was submitted for review by Israel’s military censor, which made no deletions.
-A previous version of this story was corrected to say that bodies were brought to hospitals over the past 24 hours.